Saint Mary - Blessed Virgin Mary - Mother of Jesus Christ

 and that the genealogy presented in Luke was hers, while Joseph's is given in Matthew.

 stage of a Jewish marriage-the angel Gabriel announced to her that she was to be the mother of the promised Messiah by conceiving

 him through the Holy Spirit.
 When Joseph was told of her conception in a dream by "an angel of the Lord", he was

-surprised; but the angel told him to be unafraid and take her as his wife, which Joseph did, thereby formally completing
+surprised; but the angel told him to be unafraid and take her as his wife, which Joseph did, thereby formally completing the

-angel Gabriel had told Mary (according to Luke)[1:19] that Elizabeth, having previously been barren, was now miraculously pregnant, Mary
+had told Mary (according to Luke)[1:19] that Elizabeth, having previously been barren, was now miraculously pregnant, Mary

 hurried to visit Elizabeth, who was living with her husband Zechariah in a city of Judah "in the hill country".[Lk

 1:39] Once Mary arrived at the house and greeted Elizabeth, Elizabeth proclaimed Mary as "the mother of [her] Lord",

-and Mary recited a song of thanksgiving commonly known as the Magnificat from its first word in Latin.[Lk
+and Mary recited a song of thanksgiving commonly known as the Magnificat from its first word in Latin.[Lk 1:46-56] After three

-that the "angel of the Lord" had given to Joseph after the Annunciation to Mary.[Mt 1:21] [Lu 1:31] These customary ceremonies were followed
+of the Lord" had given to Joseph after the Annunciation to Mary.[Mt 1:21] [Lu 1:31] These customary ceremonies were followed

 Mary in the life of Jesus

-that is recorded in the New Testament.
-At the age of twelve Jesus, having become separated from his parents on their return
+is recorded in the New Testament.
+At the age of twelve Jesus, having become separated from his parents on their return journey

-and "sister" as actually meaning close relatives (see Perpetual virginity).
+as actually meaning close relatives (see Perpetual virginity).
 There is also an incident in which Jesus is sometimes interpreted

 After the Ascension of Jesus